Professor Anthony J. Arduengo, III

 B.S.
 Chemistry , Georgia Institute of Technology 1974

-After completing his Ph.D. studies in 1976, Professor Arduengo immediately began his professional career at the DuPont company as a member of the research staff.
-Within a year, he was offered and accepted a position on the chemistry faculty at the University of Illinois.
-Dr. Arduengo returned to DuPont in 1984 to pursue applications for a previously unknown type of phosphorus compound that had been discovered by his research group at Illinois.
+After completing his Ph.D. studies in 1976, Professor Arduengo began his professional career at the DuPont company as a member of the research staff.
+Within a year, he accepted a position on the chemistry faculty at the University of Illinois.
+Dr. Arduengo returned to DuPont in 1984 to pursue applications for a previously unknown type of phosphorus compound (ADPO) that had been discovered by his research group at Illinois.
 In 1999 Professor Arduengo resumed his work in academe with research groups in Germany and the United States.
-He currently holds the Saxon Chair in organic chemistry at the University of Alabama.
+He is Professor of the Practice in the School of Chemistry and Biochemistry at the Georgia Institute of Technology and Saxon Professor Emeritus in organic chemistry at the University of Alabama.

 Professor Arduengo's research in the area of main group chemistry has produced many scientific "firsts," including the discovery of the first planar T-shaped bonding arrangement at phosphorus centers.
 Further work in this area at DuPont uncovered a previously unrecognized "edge inversion process" that operates at main group element centers and explains many apparent anomalies in main group element chemistry.
 Dr. Arduengo's interest in and study of compounds with unusual valence allowed him to synthesize the first stable crystalline carbene in 1990.